 One thing brands can do to mitigate the potential for repetitive COVID-related questions is to be proactive.
 Don’t wait for customers to ask about common concerns.
 Put the information they’re looking for on your website, social media channels, and in customer communications.

 An intelligent chatbot can proactively reach out to customers who are browsing or booking, answering questions on the spot and quickly laying to rest any concerns that might prevent them from making a reservation.
 Being proactive and upfront will also help your brand stand out from the competition, strengthening relationships and building long-term loyalty.

 Focus on simplicity

-Even before the pandemic, travel customers liked to do things themselves.
-In 2020, 80% of travelers made their bookings directly online.
-We can expect to see that trend continue or even increase.
+Even before the pandemic, travel customers liked to do things themselves, and we can expect to see that trend continue or even increase.

 An automation-first approach will allow customers to self-serve while also helping travel and hospitality brands keep up with rising demand and seasonal spikes without increased staffing.
 Frontlining brand interactions with an intelligent, AI-powered chatbot will give your customers immediate answers to many common inquiries as well as shortening wait-times for those who require agent assistance.

-That said, the right automation platform lets customers do a lot more than answer basic FAQs.
-Customers can complete tasks such as creating a new booking, modifying or updating an existing one, or even canceling a trip if their circumstances change—all in an intuitive, conversational UI and without waiting to speak to an agent.
+That said, the right automated brand interaction platform lets customers do a lot more than answer basic FAQs.
+Customers can complete tasks such as creating a new booking, modifying or updating an existing one, or even canceling a trip if their circumstances change — all in an intuitive, conversational UI and without waiting to speak to an agent.

 Making it simple for customers to serve themselves also gives brands an opportunity to increase revenue by suggesting upgrades, add-ons, and other upsell and cross-sell offerings.
 Plus, it increases your agent productivity and overall efficiency without increasing contact center seats.